Skip to main content

 Environment Variables

-The Request Manager Agent's primary configuration is sourced from this environment variable, which defines the connections available for the Agent and the credentials used for authenticating with DataGrail.
-This variable is required to get the Agent service running and healthy.
-See the documentation for additional information and examples.
+The Request Manager Agent's primary configuration is sourced from an environment variable named DATAGRAIL_AGENT_CONFIG which defines the connections available for the Agent and the credentials used for authenticating with DataGrail.

 Example DATAGRAIL_AGENT_CONFIG